DeepBrainChain/DBC-AIComputingNet/doc/dbc_tech_description.md

 so far, only the resp message from computing node will be encrypt. node A send a request to node B to ask for some confidential inforamtion.

-node B encrypt message:
+The secret exchange process follow ECDH, and then the data is encrypted with AES. node B encrypt message:
  * generate a pair of onetime secect and public key (s_onetime/p_onetime).
  * derive the permanent public key of node A, p_nodeA, from signature in the request message